Miraeld/ParallaxModNew/Readme.md

 It manages only 1 parallax effect for the moment as it still be a Work In Progress Module.

-There is the possibility to add the content through a TinyMCE text area which means your HTML code.
+You have the possibility to add the content through a TinyMCE text area which means your custom HTML code.

-Also, there is the possibility to modify or add any CSS and/or JS in order to custom your parallax effect.
+Also, you have the possibility to modify or add any CSS and/or JS in order to custom your parallax effect.

 If you need further details, feel free to contact me at: gael@luxury-concept.com